Yasir-Jami/discord-messenger/README.md

 - The command line can be used to send messages to a channel of your choice.

 - The webhook url must be specified on line 29 of postdiscord.c: char* url.

+- Compile program with "make", and use program with ./post <message>.
+Spaces are allowed.